-Whether you're feeling inspired to do a more comprehensive deep clean of your space, or perhaps your allergies are acting up, dusting is the best place to start.
+Whether you're feeling inspired to do a more comprehensive deep clean of your space, or perhaps your allergies are acting up, dust is usually the trigger and the best place to start.
 As with many overhauls, sometimes you need to make a bit of a mess before you can bask in the pristine space once more.
 Don’t let this deter you though because not only is it worth it visually, it will improve both health and mood!

 Now, let’s start with the basic principle: